Enjoy comfort food without any of the guilt with this low-calorie dinner.

 - 2 cups chicken broth low-sodium

 - 1 teaspoon kosher salt

 - 1/4 teaspoon ground black pepper

 - 1 teaspoon dried thyme

-- Preheat oven to 425 degrees.
-Heat the olive oil in an oven safe skillet.
+- Preheat the oven to 425 degrees.
+Heat the olive oil in an oven-safe skillet.
 Once hot, add the chicken and cook until the chicken is firm and cooked through.
 Drain off any excess liquid and add the onion, garlic, potatoes, and carrots.
 Cook, stirring often, for about 5 minutes or just until the onions are translucent and the carrots and potatoes begin to soften.

 - Stir in the peas and flour.
 Make sure to coat all the ingredients in the flour.
 Gradually stir in the chicken broth and bring to a simmer to thicken.
 Add the salt, pepper, and thyme.